Russia invites PM Modi for the Victory Day Parade on May 9 - ExBulletin

 Russia invites PM Modi for the Victory Day Parade on May 9

-New Delhi: After having confirmed that Russian President Vladimir Putin will go to India this year, Moscow has now extended an invitation to Prime Minister Narendra Modi to visit his victory day parade.
-The Indian Prime Minister was invited to attend the celebrations of May 9 marking the 80th anniversary of Russia's victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.
+Russia invited Prime Minister Narendra Moda to attend the May 9 celebrations marking the 80th anniversary of victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.

-Russia has invited leaders of several friendly nations to attend this year's victory day parade, the PTI news agency reported.
+Moscow awaits the Indian Prime Minister during the May 9 parade.
+The invitation has already been sent and the visit is under work, Russian news agency Cup Cited Mr. Rudenko as said.

-In January 1945, the Soviet army launched an offensive against Germany and the chief commanders signed the unconditional surrender of Germany on May 9, which ended the war.
+Russia invited the leaders of several friendly nations attending the Victory Day Parade this year.

-Last year in July, Prime Minister Modi had made his first trip to Russia in almost five years.
-Before that, he had visited Vladivostok's extremely eastern in 2019 to attend an economic conclave.
+In January 1945, the Soviet army launched an offensive against Germany.
+The chief commanders on May 9 signed the unconditional surrender act of Germany which ended the war.

-During the last visit, Modi invited Russian President Vladimir Putin to visit India.
-Putin has already accepted Modis' invitation to visit India.
+Prime Minister Modi visited Russia in July 2024, his first trip to the country in almost five years.
+He had visited Vladivostok's extremely eastern in 2019 to attend an economic conclave.

-However, the dates of the purines visit have not yet been revealed.
+During the last visit, Prime Minister Modi invited Russian President Vladimir Putin to visit India.
+Mr. Putin has already accepted the Modis PM invitation to visit India.

-The congratulation of the Indian government and Prime Minister Narendra Modi for having constantly adopted a balanced position on the Ukrainian crisis and for having defended his resolution by dialogue, Russian Foreign Minister Sergey Lavrov, said last month that President Vladimir Putin would go to India this year and that preparations were underway.
+However, the dates of Mr. Poutines' visit have not yet been revealed.

-It will be the first visit to India after the Russian invasion of Ukraine in February 2022.
-The announcement of the visit comes at a time when US President Donald Trump took the lead by mediating a cease-fire between the Kremlin and kyiv.
-Trump is expected to visit India for the top of quad chiefs later this year.
+Mr. Putin and PM Modification have regular contact, holding telephone conversations once every two months.
+The two leaders also organize meetings in person, especially on the sidelines of international events.

 |